How to become a financial planner

 Financial planning in Australia changed dramatically in 2017 with the introduction of the Financial Adviser Standards and Ethics Authority (FASEA).

-Since then, this government body has implemented professional standards for financial planners and advisers that have been regulating the industry since the beginning of 2019.
+Since then, this government body has implemented professional standards for financial planners and advisors that have been regulating the industry since the beginning of 2019.

-These professional standards outline how to become a financial planner or adviser in Australia, what kind of qualifications you will need and what’s required to maintain a financial planning career.
+These professional standards outline how to become a financial planner or advisor in Australia, what kind of qualifications you will need and what’s required to maintain a financial planning career.

 1. Gain a FASEA-approved degree